ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Automated Run
 ---------------

 To automate task submission, users must be on a system where cron is available.
+On Orion,

 .. code-block:: console